fleschutz/PowerShell/Docs/install-basic-apps.md

 .SYNOPSIS
 	Installs basic apps
 .DESCRIPTION
-	This PowerShell script installs basic Windows apps (browser, e-mail client, etc).
+	This PowerShell script installs basic Windows apps such as browser, e-mail client, etc.
-	Apps from the Microsoft Store are preferred for automatic updates.
+	Apps from Microsoft Store are preferred (due to security and automatic updates).
 .EXAMPLE
 	PS> ./install-basic-apps
 .LINK